-Prior to initial insertion, the physician determines the appropriate Device size by using the inFlow Sizing Device to measure the patient's urethral length.
+Prior to initial insertion, determine the appropriate device size by using the inFlow Sizing Device to measure the patient's urethral length.
+See inFlow Sizing Device Physician Instructions.

 Insertion of the inFlow device is conducted in an ambulatory procedure similar to that for indwelling or intermittent catheters.
 The inFlow Device is inserted into the urethra until its outer silicone tab touches the edge of the meatus, preventing proximal migration.
-By depressing the Introducer, the

-Device's flexible silicone fins expand in a "flower petal" configuration within the bladder at the bladder neck, preventing migration out of the bladder.
+By depressing the Introducer, the Device's flexible silicone fins expand in a "flower petal" configuration within the bladder at the bladder neck, preventing migration out of the bladder.

-To urinate, the patient places the Activator against her lower abdomen, near the pubic area.
-The Activator's operating button is depressed to open the Device valve and turn on the pump, which actively draws urine out of the bladder at a flow rate similar to that of normal urination.
-When urination is complete, the Activator's button is released and the Activator is held in place for approximately 5 seconds until it beeps and its LED turns off.
+To urinate, the patient places the Activator against her lower pubic area.
+The Activator's operating button is depressed and held to open the Device valve and turn on the pump, which actively draws urine out of the bladder at a flow rate similar to that of normal urination.
+When urination is complete, the patient releases the button but continues to hold the Activator in place for approximately 3 seconds until it beeps and its LED turns from red to green.
 This signals that pumping has ceased and the valve has closed, restoring continence until the next desired voided time.

-Enclosed Patient Instructions for Use must be given to the patient upon each device insertion Additional information for clinicians is available in the inFlow Supplemental Instructions, which can be downloaded from http://vesiflo.com/how\it\works.php
+Enclosed Patient Instructions for Use must be given to the patient upon each device insertion Additional information for clinicians is available in the inFlow Supplemental Instructions, which can be downloaded from http://vesiflo.com/how it works.php